petrosDemetrakopoulos/SmartViews/README.md

 # The application server structure
 The server structure is shown in the diagram below.
-The server communicates with the Ethereum blockchain via the "Blockchain controller".
+The server communicates with the Ethereum blockchain via the "**Blockchain controller**".
 The blockchain controller contains the functions that call the methods of a deployed smart contract and it then passes the responses to the API level.
 <div ALIGN="center">
 <img src="schematics/structure.png" width="520" align="center">